domiebett/campus_management_system/README.md

 ## Set Up.

 This program is a maven java application.
 Therefore, you will need to have `maven` installed.
-You also need to have a minimum of Java version 8 installed.
-You should also have a database installed, preferrably postgres and input your database details in the hibernate.cfg.xml.
+You also need to have a minimum of `Java version 8` installed.
+You should also have a database installed, preferrably `postgres` and input your database details in the `hibernate.cfg.xml`.

 You will need to create a database before running this application.

 ### Creating the database.
 If you are using postgres database, which is the recommended, then you can create a database using the following command:
 > psql

-> `postgres=#` > CREATE DATABASE campus;
+> `postgres=#` CREATE DATABASE campus;

 ### Installing dependencies.

 You can install dependencies by running the command:
 > mvn install

 or

 > mvn packages

 ### Running migrations